Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Proposed scheme

-We still have similar desired input and output: considering Fig \ref{fig:frame}, \textit{part 1} as input and \textit{part 2} as output.
+We still have similar desired input and output: considering \textit{part 1} of Fig. \ref{fig:frame} as the input and \textit{part 2} as the output.
 The difference is that we do not directly learn the UL to DL relation, instead, we consider the whole time-frequency block (a matrix of size \({N_s} \times {N_t}\)) as the image that we want to learn, i.e., we want to learn the joint distribution between different pixels of the complete CSI image.
 Knowing the joint distribution of the whole frame, we also know joint distribution of the UL section and DL section (Part 1 and part 2).
 Using UL-DL joint distribution, we can predict DL-CSI when we have the UL-CSI.
 It is clear that capturing such joint distribution is a very complicated task (considering the size of the CSI matrix).

-As briefly described in Section \ref{sec:background}, researchers in the AI filed, recently proposed GAN structure as a very successful tool for estimating joint distribution of the input data, specially when we are dealing with images.
+As briefly described in Section \ref{sec:background}, researchers in the AI field, recently proposed the GAN structure as a very successful tool for estimating joint distribution of the input data, specially when we are dealing with images.
 After training a GAN with a set of images, it can generate images that are very similar to the real images. \textit{One interesting application of GANs} is in image completion, i.e., given a corrupted image (like when one part of the image is missing) the GAN tries to find the missing part.
 Several schemes have been proposed for image completion.
-The core idea of them is that first GAN tries to generate an image that resembles (w.r.t some metric) to the corrupted image and then use the generated image to predict the missing part.
+The core idea of them is that first GAN tries to generate an image that resembles (according to some metric) the corrupted image and then uses the generated image to predict the missing part.

 Motivated by the success of GANs and image completion schemes (and since we are able to consider the CSI matrix as an image) we should be able to use similar network structure to find the joint distribution of the CSI and then use that model to predict DL-CSI from UL-CSI.